danielefam/speech-based-age-estimation/README.md

 # DSL-Age-Estimation

 A Machine Learning project for the **_Data Science Lab: process and methods_** class, **Age Estimation** using both **tabular** and **raw audio** features.
-Developed in collaboration with my colleague [Daniele Famà](https://github.com/danielefam), this repository demonstrates the end-to-end process of data loading, feature extraction, preprocessing, and model training with advanced AI regression techniques.
+Developed in collaboration with my colleague [Andrea Lolli](https://github.com/AndreaLolli2912), this repository demonstrates the end-to-end process of data loading, feature extraction, preprocessing, and model training with advanced AI regression techniques.

 ---